 Brene Brown's quote that spoke to my heart.
 "We live in a world where most people still subscribe to the belief that shame is a good tool for keeping people in line.
 Not only is this wrong, but it’s dangerous."

-What is the danger of this kind of motivation?
+🔑What is the danger of this kind of motivation?
 Well, our kids become fixed in their mindsets when they are afraid of being shamed.
-Many teens would rather not try than be shamed.
-Others, look for the easiest possible thing they can do and succeed at that they are sure they can accomplish.
+Many teens would rather not try than be ashamed.
+Others, look for the easiest possible thing they can do and succeed at what they are sure they can accomplish.

-When we are motivating our teens with shame, we are discouraging them from looking at failures as learning opportunities, but instead instilling fear.
+🔑When we are motivating our teens with shame, we are discouraging them from looking at failures as learning opportunities, but instead instilling fear or failure.